 When it comes to bokeh, it is always best to get the effect on the camera.
-Nevertheless, you can add a bokeh background or increase the blur in any image using a photo-editing program like Photoshop or Luminar AI.
+Nevertheless, you can add a bokeh background or increase the blur in any image using a photo-editing program like Photoshop or Luminar NEO.

 There are many tutorials online to get creative with editing.
 If you want to add some highlights to create a dreamy mood in your photo, here is a quick Luminar 4 bokeh tutorial.